ftclausen/WebdavBulkDeleter/README.md

 * `--user` - Username authorised to delete the requested items
 * `--password` - Password associated with the above user
 * `--url` - A Webdav enabled URL

+# Windows

+There is not yet a quick launch wrapper script for windows so you'll have to build it manually then run the Jar file directly.

+**All the commands below should happen from the base of the WebdavBuildDeleter Git repo**

+## Building

+You can build the tool by running the Gradle wrapper manually as follows

+`gradlew.bat shadowJar`

+## Running

+You can run the tool as follows

+`java -jar build\libs\WebdavBulkDeleter-all.jar`